On this page

 - buy and touch only those products you need

-The rules for responsible shopping are available as downloadable posters on the government’s website, both in Dutch and in English.
+The Dutch government offers several types of posters and leaflets, including specifically for shops.
+The rules for responsible shopping are also directly available as downloadable posters on the government’s website, both in Dutch and in English:

 - Precaution for shops - shopping cart without maximum amount of people (Voorzorgsmaatregelen voor winkels met winkelwagens en zonder maximaal aantal personen, in Dutch)